tomjoht/learnapidoc/_includes/content/activities/assess_nonref_content.md

     </table>

     Recreate this table in your favorite word processing application and populate the columns with Xs if they contain the topic.

+3. Do you have any noteworthy observations from your analysis?